Strike, protests mark International Women's Day in Spain

 For the second year running, Spanish women went on strike Friday for International Women's Day, with several protests kicking off over what has become a hot topic in the country's election campaign.

-"If we stop, the world stops."
-Armed with this slogan, Spain's largest unions CCOO and UGT organised a two-hour work stoppage -- the first starting at midday -- while smaller unions have called for a 24-hour strike.
+"If we stop, the world stops," said one of the main slogans as Spain's largest unions CCOO and UGT organised a two-hour work stoppage -- the first starting at midday -- while smaller unions called for a 24-hour strike.

-Madrid Mayor Manuela Carmena, prominent journalists, nuns and company employees are among hundreds of women who have pledged to take part in a strike that seeks to recreate an unprecedented two-hour work stoppage that took place on the same day in 2018.
+Madrid Mayor Manuela Carmena, prominent journalists, nuns and company employees are among hundreds of women who pledged to take part in a strike that seeks to recreate a two-hour work stoppage that took place on the same day in 2018.

 It was as yet unclear how many women were participating.